kapilsh/kapilsh.github.io/_posts/2024-07-02-transformers-from-scratch.md

 So, there are plenty of "Transformers from Scratch" articles and videos out there in the wild and I would be lying if I said I did not look at any of them before writing my own.
 So why this?

 My motivation to share was purely just for demonstration as to how I wrote my own small module for transformers "from scratch".
+This was useful exercise for me to understand the internals of the transformer architecture and build the necessary foundation for more complex LLM models.

 To start with, let's import the libraries and modules we will use.